kaos/podsmith/README.md

 **Podsmith** is a Python toolkit for managing Kubernetes-based test dependencies, enabling dynamic or pre-provisioned environments for integration testing.

-Inspired by [Testcontainers](https://www.testcontainers.org/), Podsmith lets you define service dependencies as code and run your tests locally or remotely, with full control over whether resources are deployed on-the-fly or expected to be pre-provisioned.
+Inspired by (and supports using) [Testcontainers](https://www.testcontainers.org/), Podsmith lets you define service dependencies as code and run your tests locally or remotely, with full control over whether resources are deployed on-the-fly or expected to be pre-provisioned.

 ---

-## ✨ (Planned) Features
+## ✨ Features

 - 🛠  Deploy Kubernetes resources from Python definitions
 - 🔍 Optionally reuse existing resources
 - ⏳ Built-in support for readiness checks (e.g., pod status, HTTP, service endpoints)
+- 🧪 Integrates with `pytest`
+- 🚀 Works with local clusters (e.g., `k3s`, `kind`) or remote (using `kubectl`)

+## ✨ Planned Features

 - 📦 Snapshot current test environment for reusable kubernetes manifests
-- 🧪 Integrates with `pytest`
-- 🚀 Works with local clusters (e.g., `k3s`, `kind`) or remote CI (e.g., [Testkube](https://testkube.io))
+- 🐳 Pre-build test images locally for publishing to pre-populate a docker registry.

 ---